QELiminate/Database-Project/README.md

 # Database-Project

-Whenever making a pull request please add tarunkukreja003 as the reviewer <br>
-whenever pulling, run the following commands:<br>
+please create your own branch to work on your part

+Always pull the code to update your branch by running the following commands in order:<br>
   git pull master <br>
   git checkout your_branch_name <br>
   git merge origin/master <br>

-please create your own branch to work on your part
+Whenever making a pull request please add tarunkukreja003 as the reviewer <br>

+After you have made your changes, write an appropriate commit message and push your code to YOUR BRANCH by running the following command:

+git push origin your_branch_name <br>

 Configuration Steps: